 On the other side of the ridge, the cliffs fall sharply in a distinct cone shape, with nothing but forest and the occasional mountain stream to break up the monotony.
 Then, if you let your eye follow the crater rim around to the west, in the distance you see it; Murayama Ha-yama’s Oku-no-in inner sanctuary, Hakuban Jinja.
 Murayama Ha-yama itself is believed to be the Kami of crops, an object of mountain worship (sangake suhai) prayed to for an abundant harvest for millennia.
 This alone was why large numbers visited the peak since ancient times.

-Murayama Ha-yama boasts beech forests near the summit, as well as rare alpine flowers such as Ranzania (Togakushishoma), Enkianthus campanulatus (Sarasadodan), Hakusan Rhododendron (Hakusanshakunage), and avens (Chinguruma).
+Murayama Ha-yama boasts beech forests near the summit.
+There are also rare alpine flowers such as Ranzania (Togakushishoma), Enkianthus campanulatus (Sarasadodan), Hakusan Rhododendron (Hakusanshakunage), and avens (Chinguruma).
 Avens are designated prefectural natural monuments.
 Raccoon dogs, Japanese marten, Asian black bears, and civets also reside on the mountain.

-Luckily, or not, we didn’t come across any of these animals on our hike, but we did get to bask in the glory of the autumn leaves.
-Much like the epitome of autumn leaves, Taizo-san, shows, I’ve always said that autumn is the best time of year in Japan.
+Luckily, or not, we didn’t come across any of these animals on our hike.
+However, we did get to bask in the glory of the autumn leaves.
+Much like on the epitome of autumn leaves, Taizo-san, autumn is the best time of year in Japan.
 Climbing Murayama Ha-yama in October only proves my point.

 The hike up The Hata Trail starts at the Ha-yama Shimin-so, a purpose-built hut for visitors to the mountain.
-When you come, bring empty drink bottles, as right in front of the Ha-yama Shimin-so is a water spring called Chomei-sui, the spring of longevity.
+When you come, bring empty drink bottles.
+Rght in front of the Ha-yama Shimin-so is a water spring called Chomei-sui, the spring of longevity.
 This water comes straight from the source, it just doesn’t get fresher than that.